 - Not specific to your needs

 Here is the main difference with the primary method.
 Secondary data is not specific to the researcher’s need due to the fact that it was collected in the past for another reason.
 That is why the secondary data might be unreliable and unuseful and in many business and marketing cases.
-Secondary data sources can give you with a huge amount of information, but quantity does not mean appropriateness.
+Secondary data sources can give you a huge amount of information, but quantity does not mean appropriateness.

 - Lack of control over data quality